Mowry Saben: Jennie June

-According to journalist Channing Gerard Joseph, Saben may have been the real identity of the pseudonymous Jennie June, a non-gender-conforming writer who in 1918 published The Autobiography of an Androgyne.
+According to journalist Channing Gerard Joseph, Saben may have been the real identity of the pseudonymous Jennie June, a gender-non-conforming writer who in 1918 published The Autobiography of an Androgyne.
 Though June altered identifying details in his books to maintain his anonymity, there is considerable overlap with the details of Saben's own life.
+According to Joseph, June's manuscript and Saben's letters share typing quirks and reference similar stances and publications.